Questions about the course

 - Several practice exams are available by logging in to your AP Course Audit account.

-- A free released exam is available on the exam resources section of the course home page, and others can be purchased on the College Board store.
+- A free released exam is available on the exam resources section of the exam information page, and others can be purchased on the College Board store.

 The exam is given each year in early May.
 Go to the Exam Calendar for the most current exam dates and times.